Learn

 July 15, 2024

-This summer, the Rijksmuseum presents ‘Stop Motion’, a photography exhibition with works by two photographers known for capturing, for the first time, animal movement: Eadweard Muybridge (1830-1904) and Étienne-Jules Marey (1830-1904).
+Until 1 September, the Rijksmuseum presents ‘Stop Motion’, a photography exhibition featuring works by two photographers known for capturing animal movement for the first time: Eadweard Muybridge (1830-1904) and Étienne-Jules Marey (1830-1904).

-It was 1872 when Muybridge decided to use an installation of cameras to solve the mystery of whether all four hooves of a galloping horse lift off the ground at the same time.
+It was 1872 when Muybridge decided to use a series of cameras to solve the mystery of whether all four hooves of a galloping horse lift off the ground at the same time.
 He discovered that the hooves do lift, but in a very different manner from the way artists had always depicted them.

-They mark an important moment in the history of science, photography, and art where the camera – as both a scientific and artistic tool – was found to be superior to the human eye.
+They mark an important moment in the history of science, photography, and art where the camera – as both a scientific and artistic tool – began to be seen as superior to the human eye.
 These photographs are also considered as precursors of film, in their ability to create the illusion of fluid movement.

 * Muybridge’s seminal work resulted in a book, Animal Locomotion, which unites 781 photographic plates that examine the movements of diverse animals, including humans, in slow motion.